ynoproject/ynotranslations/README.md

 * Download the [EasyRPG Player](https://easyrpg.org/player/downloads/) (make sure to use the version 0.8.0 or more recent, this info should be displayed on startup).
 * Download the content of this repository (on the main page of the repository, `Code` -> `Download ZIP`).
 * Download one of the games compatible with the translations available.
 Yume Nikki requires the [English Steam version](https://store.steampowered.com/app/650700/Yume_Nikki/), [Amillusion](https://ynfg.yume.wiki/Amillusion#Download), [Dream Genie](https://ynfg.yume.wiki/Dream_Genie_(梦鬼)#Original), and [FOG](https://rosegorm.itch.io/fog) require their latest English version, and [OneShot requires the EasyRPG adaptation made for YNOproject](https://drive.google.com/file/d/1KQFx1mACXlGNamy1dM2tIZqx2JZNVLDk/view?usp=drive_link).
 All the other games require to use the latest version released by their author(s) in their original language (Yume 2kki can be found [here](https://wikiwiki.jp/yumenikki-g3/), [while the other fangames can be searched here](https://ynfg.yume.wiki/Yume_Nikki_Fangames_Wiki).
 Make sure to download a complete version, or a complete version and a patch if you want to play Yume 2kki).
 * Download the [RTP of RPG Maker 2000 and/or 2003](https://www.rpgmakerweb.com/run-time-package), if the game requires it.
-Yume 2kki and Ultra Violet require the RPG Maker 2000 RTP ([preferably in Japanese](https://tkool.jp/products/rtp/2000rtp.zip), otherwise [Yume 2kki will display a warning when saving](https://github.com/EasyRPG/Player/issues/3172), though this doesn't affect the gameplay), while Collective Unconscious and Uneven Dream require the RPG Maker 2003 RTP.
+Yume 2kki and Ultra Violet require the RPG Maker 2000 RTP ([preferably in Japanese](https://tkool.jp/products/rtp/2000rtp.zip), otherwise [Yume 2kki will display a warning when saving](https://github.com/EasyRPG/Player/issues/3172), though this doesn't affect the gameplay), while Uneven Dream requires the RPG Maker 2003 RTP.

 ### Process
 1. Unzip the content of the ynotranslations zip file.